RuriYS/HiuraChat/README.md

 ### Using Pre-built Binary

-1. Head over to the [Actions](https://github.com/RuriYS/HiuraChat/actions) page
+1. Head over to the [Actions](https://github.com/RuriYS/HiuraChat/actions) or [Releases](https://github.com/RuriYS/HiuraChat/releases) page
-2. Download the latest artifact for your platform
+2. Download the latest artifact or binary for your platform
-3. Extract it
+3. If you downloaded the artifact, extract it
-4. Make it executable (if you're on Linux):
+4. Make it executable (Linux):

 ```bash
 chmod +x hiurachat